 - How long you have had a line of credit

 - How many lines of credit you have (loans, credit cards, etc.)

 - Whether you have paid your minimum payments consistently and on-time

 - The diversity of your debts (mortgage, car loan, student loan, credit cards)

 Bankruptcy doesn’t mean that the entirety of your debts are completely forgiven.
 Some debts may be eliminated but it depends on what bankruptcy chapter you operate under.
 For instance, if you file for Chapter 7 bankruptcy but want to keep the car you have now on loan, it will be required that you continue submitting payments to the appropriate credit agency.
 An attorney may suggest this scenario so you can build your credit score back up, but only if you make these payments on-time.
 Depending on your circumstances, they can let you know which bankruptcy chapter is most suitable for you to apply for:

 - Chapter 11 (reorganization for businesses and individuals)

 - Chapter 15 (debts that involve more than one country)

 If you are considering applying for bankruptcy, now is the time to get advice from a legal professional.
 The more time you wait, the more your debts may add up.
 We can understand that accepting you need to file for bankruptcy can be a difficult one to digest, but please know that this may be the key to finding the financial stability you have been looking for.
-Contact a credit card lawyer in Clearwater, FL today for details.
+Contact a credit card lawyer today for details.